 Once you are in the city unless you are staying quite far out you shouldn’t need any other transport other than your legs!
 If you stay out in the evening you can easily get a taxi or an Uber to avoid walking alone at night.

 To travel from Cartagena to Santa Marta

-The best option when traveling from Cartagena to Santa Marta is to contact MarSol and arrange a door to door bus.
-They will pick you up from your hotel and drop you to a central address in Santa Marta, Taganga, Minca, Tayrona or Palomino.
-Depending on where you want to go to next.
-You can take the public bus but the price of the door to door is only a few mil more and much more convenient.
+The best option when traveling from Cartagena to Santa Marta is to contact MarSol and arrange a door-to-door bus.
+They will pick you up from your hotel and drop you at a central address in Santa Marta, Taganga, Minca, Tayrona or Palomino.
+Depending on where you want to go next.
+You can take the public bus but the price of the door-to-door is only a few mils more and much more convenient.